 Palace of Holyroodhouse – ‘must see’?

-– No, not on our list.
+– No, not on my list of Edinburgh must sees.

-Unless you are a real history enthusiast, the official residence of the British queen when in Scotland carries the faded air of somewhere that is just putting on a show for the visitors to make a bit of money for the royal coffers.
+Unless you are a real history enthusiast, the official residence of the British monarch when in Scotland carries the faded air of somewhere that is just putting on a show for the visitors to make a bit of money for the royal coffers.

 Crudely, then, it’s a lot of gloomy rooms with sharp-eyed custodians, while the Queen’s Gallery is quite small, but for which they charge extra.
 (Especially money-grabbing, may I suggest, as Edinburgh has a good number of free art galleries, see below.)

-However, if you are interested in the world of privileged pointlessness that is ‘our’ royal family, then head down to Leith to tour the Royal Yacht Britannia.
+However, if you are interested in the world of unelected privileged pointlessness that is ‘our’ royal family, then head down to Leith to tour the Royal Yacht Britannia.

 You might love it.
 It brands itself, far from modestly, as Scotland’s best attraction.
 It’s not, of course.
 It’s just a display of toe-curling sycophancy.
 But it’s very popular.